The IFSB summer course 2020 was a great success !

 ° Verne Q. Powell offers a silver Powell headjoint to a participant of the IFSB summer course 2020.

-Please print, complete and post or e-mail the application form to the IFSB office
+Please print, complete and send your application form by e-mail the application form to the IFSB office

 International Flute Seminar Bruges